1. What Is A Virtual Holiday Party?

 A mix of sweet and savory options that are filling and popular count as party food.
 You can always fall back on a large order of burgers or slices of pizza, accompanied by shakes, fries, cupcakes, and popcorn.
 And water!
 Always make sure there are sufficient drinks to go around.

 There are multiple ways you can make a Christmas party fun.
-Start with some icebreaker games so that people do not feel awkward, and then move on to activities like a mixology class to ensure maximum participation from everyone.
+Start with some icebreaker games so that people do not feel awkward and then move on to activities like a mixology class to ensure maximum participation from everyone.
 This is how you can host fun virtual holiday activities.